balaji-techascend/career-roadmap/2-leverage.md

 Identify categories of effort that **amplify impact** beyond raw execution.

+If Section 2 is about what has paid off so far, this section is about what tends to compound going forward — even if it hasn’t yet.

 Think in terms of:
 - Trust that travels beyond one manager or team
 - Work that gets reused or referenced